Hawwal/MemoryMaster-v.1/README.md

 <img width="277" height="146" alt="Memory Master Logo SM" src="https://github.com/user-attachments/assets/45eb54fe-0fb6-4868-8dbb-b2c1d90a30e9" />

-**Memory Master** is a fast-paced pattern challenge game that puts your memory skills to the test.
-Inspired by classic Tetris-style shapes, this game challenges players to memorize increasingly complex patterns and recreate them from memory under time pressure.
+**Memory Master** is a fast-paced pattern challenge game that combines cognitive training with competitive gaming.
+Built as a Farcaster Mini App with Noah AI on the CELO blockchain, it offers players an engaging way to improve their visual memory while competing on a global leaderboard.

 ## 🎮 About